Resources

 • Be a CRT or RRT credentialed by the NBRC; or

-• Complete 62 semester hours of college credit from a college or university accredited by its regional association or its equivalent, including college credit level courses in biology and mathematics.
-You must also have at least six months of clinical experience in the field of pulmonary function technology prior to applying for the examination.
+• Complete 62 semester hours of college credit from a college or university accredited by its regional association or its equivalent, including college credit level courses in biology and mathematics; or

 You may apply online or submit a paper application and fee once you have met the admission requirements.